mainkoon81/Study-R-Visualization/README.md

 pf.fc_by_age_gender2 <- dcast(pf.fc_by_age_gender, age ~ gender, value.var = 'median_friend_count')
 head(pf.fc_by_age_gender2, 10)
 ```
  - Adding a baseline in the ratio plot
-   - `+ geom_hline(yintercept, linetype)`: A horizontal line to the plot with a y-intercept of 1, with the linetype of...
+   - `+ geom_hline(yintercept, linetype)`: A horizontal line to the plot with a y-intercept of 1 (female = male), with the linetype of...
      - 0 = blank
      - 1 = solid
      - 2 = dashed